How to get a Minimalist Look in a Modern way

 Modernism explored new ways in which people could live more simply.
 Ornamentation was rejected and the adoption of the machine aesthetic came to the forefront.
 The use of mechanically manufactured materials such as steel, glass and concrete prevailed.
 There was simplicity and clearness of forms with a visual stress on horizontal and vertical lines.

 Wall Art > Create your own > use masking tape to paint blocks on your wall or a canvas (and frame it if you like)

 Inspiration Board at the top >>

-This will be a room for someone who like uncomplicated and uncluttered.
+This will be a room for someone who likes uncomplicated and uncluttered.
 This is simple living at its best.
 It will give a clean, open, simplistic impression without being too cold and clinical.

-Reflective surfaces support the white furniture for a light, airy feel, yet the brown / taupe tones will keep the white furniture grounded not appearing to float around.
-The curves here and there break up the strict straight lines a bit and softens up the space.
+Reflective surfaces support the white furniture for a light, airy feel, yet the brown/taupe tones will keep the white furniture grounded not appearing to float around.
+The curves here and there break up the strict straight lines a bit and softens up a living space.

 This look is stylish and sophisticated, and I think it will best suit a house with open spaces, sleek lines, geometric shapes and modernist design features.
 It will kindle a calm, grounded, debonair atmosphere.

 You can make this your own.
 There are lots of items available nowadays to create a modern modernist, minimalist look (mmm 🙂 lots of M’s).

 > a movement towards modifying traditional beliefs in accordance with modern ideas